northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 # Transfer Data

 The HPC has a dedicated transfer node that you must use to transfer data to and from the cluster.
 You cannot transfer data from any other node or the HPC to your local machine.
-The node name is `<username>@xfer.discovery.neu.edu:` where `<username>` is your Northeastern username to login into the transfer node.
+The node name is `<username>@xfer-00.discovery.neu.edu:` where `<username>` is your Northeastern username to login into the transfer node.

 You can also transfer files using Globus.
 This is highly recommended if you need to transfer large amounts of data.
 See {ref}`using-globus` for more information.